hexblend/react-newsroom/documentation.md

 ## Introduction

+The aim of this Documentation is to showcase the full proccess of building a Minimal Viable Product as a Full-Stack Web Application that will help students with solving their time-management problem.
+The proccess will cover everything from asking users opinions and get ideas up to making high fidelity designs and developing a fully-fledged funcitonal application.

 ## Project overview

 _Solent news_ is a full-stack web application made with the intent of helping students to get real time updates when an unplanned announcement is made.
 This is helpful in a case where students need a faster way than emailing to find out the current news or if for example they need to undertake their studies from home, and a fast way of communication news is required.